leighklotz/llamafiles/llm_el/README.md

- Title: Introducing the New llm.el Package for Emacs
+Introducing the New llm.el Package for Emacs
 ====================================================

 Are you looking for a powerful and flexible way to integrate a command-line language model (LLM) into your Emacs workflow?
 Look no further than the new `llm.el` package!
 This package provides a set of functions for interacting with an LLM from within Emacs, allowing you to easily incorporate its capabilities into your editing tasks.